dolang/NoWannaNoCry/README.rst

 "WCry", "WannaCry", "WannaCrypt", "WanaCrypt0r", "Wanna" and some others are all names for a malware/ransomware which has recently surfaced and can spread rapidly.
-In a nutshell, it'll encrypt various files on your Windows systems and wants you to pay ~300$ in Bitcoins for the decryption key.
+In a nutshell, it can infect Windows systems through a security hole.
+Then it will encrypt various types of files on those systems and wants you to pay ~300$ in Bitcoins for the decryption key.

 It does so by exploiting a critical Windows security hole using code derived from the recently leaked trove of NSA hacking tools (`EternalBlue